This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 St. Patrick’s Day was not actually celebrated the way we do today.
 It’s actually a religious holiday.

-But anyways, to celebrate St. Patrick’s Day Party, your color theme should be green and you have to have symbols like a shamrock or a leprechaun.
+But anyway, to celebrate St. Patrick’s Day Party, your color theme should be green and you have to have symbols like a shamrock or a leprechaun.

 What You Will Need